VirtualDataLab/sphinx/docs/chapter_phil/What is probability? Bayes contra Hume.rst

 reasoning.
 In G. Keren & C. Lewis (Eds.), A handbook for data analysis in the behavorial sciences: Vol. 1 Methodological issues (pp. 311-339).
 Hillsdale, NJ:
 Erlbaum.

+Gigerenzer, G., Krauss, S., & Vitouch, O. (2004).
+The null ritual:
+What you always wanted to know about null hypothesis testing but were afraid to ask.
+In Handbook on Quantitative Methods in the Social Sciences.
+Sage, Thousand Oaks, CA.

 Gliner, J. A., Vaske, J. J., & Morgan, G. A. (2001).
 Null hypothesis significance testing: effect size matters.
 Human Dimensions of Wildlife, 6(4),